 If admitted to the PhD program, then the MS Capstone student will have the option to switch to the PhD program and commence PhD coursework.
 Typically, STAT 512/513 will be waived.
 In some cases, BIOST 533 may also be waived.
 As BIOST 514/515 are taken during the first year of the MS Capstone, these courses will not be required for the PhD program.

-Students who are not admitted to the PhD program are required to proceed with completing the remaining MS Capstone degree requirements.
+If not admitted to the PhD program, then the MS Capstone student will continue in the MS Capstone program and complete the remaining MS Capstone degree requirements.